JoyjitChandra/Playwright-1/test1/tests/readme.txt

 - We could use page.$('') to check if an element exists in the DOM?
   The method finds an element matching the specified selector in the ElementHandle's subtree.
-  If no elements match the selector, returns null.
+  If no elements match the selector, returns null. or we could check for the API response.

+  Though probably the solution is not that simple.

+  Probably the trick is not that simple.

 2. How to print value in browser console?
  -The page.evaluate() API can run a JavaScript function in the context of the web page and bring results back to the Playwright environment.